The Real Bioweapons Threat Is Homegrown

 We had a recording of Taps because no one could play it on horn anymore.
 Matt Barber was the last one I knew who could do it, and he died five years ago.
 I gave the flag to his son at his funeral.

 I had done this so many times, given tightly folded triangles of American flags to widows, sons, daughters, grandchildren.
+No matter what cheap funeral plan was picked, the tradition is everything that matters.
 I never wanted to give away one.
 When I was twenty-one and coming home from China I thought I was done with death.
 But it started again, a dozen or so years ago.
 Now, I watched my friends fall to old age, and once again there was nothing I could do but stand at their funerals.
 I hated this duty then and I hated it now.
 But someone had to do it.
 Someone had to stand at attention by the caskets, play Taps, and carry the flag to the family.